1. MISSION STATEMENT: “To identify talented young South Africans predominantly from families of

 10. AGREEMENT, INDEMNITY, WAIVER, MEANS TEST

 The parents or guardians must sign an agreement, indemnity and waiver before their child can accept the invitation to become a member of the EE&FF.
 Parents or guardians must be prepared to do a means test.

 11. MEDICAL AID

 Please note that any medical costs must be covered by parents and their own medical aid funds.

 The choice of which study course at which college or university is left to the parents and the members.

 13. GOLF COACHING

 The PGA professional teacher must be approved by the management of the EE&FF.
-This coach will give regular monthly reports to the EE&FF.
 Members must show continuous dedication, commitment and improvement throughout the year in order to be considered for support by the EE&FF the following year.

 14. LIFE SKILLS

 The teaching of life skills is an important facet of the EE&FF program.
 They are expected to dress appropriately for tournament prize-givings and to thank the organizers personally before leaving the golf course.